 Write this as if you were walking the adjuster through every step along your road to recovery.
 Clearly relate the levels of pain and discomfort you experienced.

 Include specific details that show how your life was altered, such as canceling a vacation or an important business trip, or not being able to attend an important family event.

-Relate how the effects of prescription medication or the injuries themselves prohibited you from normal, daily functions, and how you had to rely upon others.
+Relate how the effects of prescription medication or the injuries themselves prohibited you from normal daily functions, and how you had to rely upon others.
 You can even describe relationships that were strained due to the limitations of your injuries.

-- You never asked for these injuries and all the resulting problems.
+- You never asked for these injuries and all the resulting problems

 - You loathe the emotional toll the accident has taken on your relationships with your spouse and children.